xtrembuffalo/xtremcache/README.md

 # xtremcache

 `xtremcache` is a Python package dedicated to handle generic file and directories caching on Windows or Linux.
-The goal of this module is to be able to cache a file or directory with a unique unique identifier of your choice and lather uncache to a specific location.
+The goal of this module is to be able to cache a file or directory with a unique identifier of your choice and later uncache to a specific location.
 The directory where the caced files are located is local.
 The concurrent access (reading and writing) on chached archives is handle by a small data base located in the local datas directory.